Class CC

 public int getHideMode()

 Sets how a component that is hidden (not visible) should be treated by default.
-For a more thorough explanation of what this constraint does see the white paper or cheat Sheet at www.migcomponents.com.
+For a more thorough explanation of what this constraint does see the white paper or cheat Sheet at www.migcomponents.com.- Returns:

 0 == Normal.
 Bounds will be calculated as if the component was visible.